The Wedding Pianist

 Here are some of the most requested tracks to be played by pianist Simon Jordan in the last year:

 - Here Comes the Bride

 - All Of Me – John Legend

 Thinking about the length of your aisle and how far you have to travel.
 How fast will you walk in your dress?
 Will you send bridesmaids, matron of honour etc before you?
 Pick a tune that will make a statement during the time you will take getting to the priest or celebrant.

-Hiring a live musician like Simon Jordan means the performance will be tailored exactly to the time you take, and be beautifully timed so it finishes on exactly the right note!
+Hiring a live pianist like Simon Jordan means the performance will be tailored exactly to the time you take, and be beautifully timed so it finishes on exactly the right note!